 With a founding mission of expanding access to financial planning with 'alternative' fee-for-service pricing models, XY Planning Network's annual conference – XYPN LIVE – has effectively become the largest gathering place of advisors charging fees for financial planning and trying to navigate all of the pricing and show-value challenges that advisors face with such business models.

-In fact, the XYPN LIVE conference agenda is almost entirely focused on practice management content around pricing, growing, and scaling financial planning firms; advisors can navigate the entire agenda across 3 days without a single hour of CE-eligible content and a full 3 days of practice management and solutions content, with sessions like "How to Hire, Manage, and Support a Growing Team", "Streamline Operations and Workflows with your CRM", "Do More Of What You Love: 5 Tasks To Outsource", and "Delivering Exquisite Ongoing Client Care".
+In fact, the XYPN LIVE conference agenda is almost entirely focused on practice management content around pricing, growing, and scaling financial planning firms; advisors can navigate a full 3 days of practice management and solutions content, with sessions like "How to Hire, Manage, and Support a Growing Team", "Streamline Operations and Workflows with your CRM", "Do More Of What You Love: 5 Tasks To Outsource", and "Delivering Exquisite Ongoing Client Care".

 Also notable at XYPN LIVE is its unique 'Expo' approach to its exhibit hall – where there are nearly 100 vendors, of which 90% are either service providers or technology vendors focused on making advice firms more efficient and scalable (as contrasted with most conference exhibit halls that are primarily populated with insurance and investment product distributors trying to distribute their products through advisors to get to their clients, instead of building solutions for advisors themselves), in addition to its "Emerging AdvisorTech" Expo that showcases half a dozen emerging new AdvisorTech vendors (a great place to see the next big thing before it becomes big, with prior winners including the first-time debut of Snappy Kraken, Vestwell, Holistiplan, and Income Lab!).